brunaqmw/Airbnb-San-Francisco-Private-Rooms/README.md

 After closely observing those boxplots, outliers were removed as well as NA values.
 Those boxplots now present a cleaner organization of the PrivateRooms.csv data.

-Data frames were created for each variable including neighborhood.
-TRY TO ADD DATAFRAME

  A cleaned1.csv file was created with a data frame including all variables after cleaning their boxplots and reorganizing the data in a way all observations would match.
 The 35 Neighborhoods were abbreviated to a three-letter acronym, and now we are left with 2064 observations.
 ADD BOXPLOT LINE#449-455

 Those neighborhoods were then turned numerical to run tests against other variables.
 Subsequently, stored in 10 categorical subsets.
 Those subsets were created based on proximity to neighborhoods, saved under clean_sub.csv.

 A barplot of “clean_sub” was created to analyze neighborhood subsets against price per private room.
 On this barplot it can observed that subset number 4(which includes: Mission(Mss), Potrero Hill(PtH), Castro Upper Market(C/M), Haight Ashbury(HgA)), with 455 private rooms available has the greatest price change per room, with maximum price being over $400.
 Hence, after merging these neighborhoods together from decreased $250 price per night, per neighborhood, there’s an increase of $150 when considering subsets of neighborhoods.
-ADD BARPLOT LINE#414
+ADD BARPLOT LINE#419

 Another data frame was created named last_df1.
 Containing all 2064 observations with 8 variables including neighborhood subsets and neighborhoods acronyms.
 With this data frame further analysis can be made.
 The first variables to be analyzed were Neigb_Sub and Price.
-ADD PLOTS LINE#517
+ADD PLOTS LINE#510

 RESULT OF FIRST ANALYSIS: